franciscoxavier04/pm-BIM/docs/release-notes/15-5-0/README.md

 ### % Complete included in work package table sums

+The **% Complete** value is now included in the sum row of work package tables.
+This complements the existing Work and Remaining work columns and gives a quick, consistent overview of project progress.

+All three values — Work, Remaining work, and % Complete — are calculated in alignment with the selected progress reporting mode.

 ### Column for children in work package tables

 ### Advanced date picker in mobile screens